GlideAngle/flare-timing/README.md

 [`fs-score`](flare-timing/prod-apps/fs-score).

 That's the `*.fsdb` file done with.
 From here flare-timing deals with the trimmed XML, the `*.trim-fsdb.xml`.
-If we have the track log we can score the tasks of a comp:
+If we have the track logs we can score the
+tasks:

 1. Extract the inputs with [`extract-input`](flare-timing/prod-apps/extract-input).